- 2 x 350g haggis

 - Steamed greens, to serve

 1. Preheat your oven to 200°C/Fan 180°C/Gas 6.
 Remove the plastic wrapping from each haggis.
-Wrap the haggises in foil and set them in a deep roasting dish.
-Pour in enough water to come about half-way up the sides of the haggises.
-Slide into the oven and cook for 30-40 mins.
+Wrap the haggis in foil and set them in a deep roasting dish.
+Pour in enough water to come about half-way up the sides of the haggis.
+Slide into the oven and bake for 30-40 mins.

-2. While the haggis is cooking, peel and cut the swede in to 1cm cubes, and place in a large pan.
+2. While the haggis cooks, peel and cut the swede in to 1cm-thick cubes, and place in a large pan.
 Cover with cold water and add a pinch of salt.
 Bring to the boil and simmer for about 20 mins, or till the swede is tender when pierced with a knife.

-3. Peel and chop the potatoes into large chunks and place in a separate large pan.
+3. Meanwhile, peel and chop the potatoes into large chunks and place in a separate large pan.
 Cover with cold water and add a pinch of salt.
 Bring to the boil and simmer for 15 mins or till the potatoes are tender when pierced with a knife.

-5. Drain the veg, shaking off as much excess water as possible, and leave to steam dry for a few mins.
-Meanwhile, finely chop the parsley leaves and thinly slice the spring onions.
+5. Drain the swede and potatoes, shaking off as much excess water as possible, and leave to steam dry for a few mins in the colander.
+Meanwhile, finely chop the parsley leaves and thinly slice the spring onions, discarding the roots and any ragged greens.
 Tip the cooked veg into 1 large pan.

-7. Serve the haggis with the clapshot, garnished with more parsley and spring onion, a side of greens and lashings of the creamy whisky sauce.
+7. Serve the haggis spooned over the clapshot, garnished with more parsley and spring onion, with a side of greens and lashings of the creamy whisky sauce.